eklitzke/emacs-attack/README.md

 # Emacs Attack

-This code attacks the Emacs' `make-temp-name` function.
-It only works on Linux.
+This code attacks the GNU Emacs' `make-temp-name` function.
+It works on Linux.

 ## Building